rawify/Polynomial.js/README.md

 ---
 Creates a copy of the actual Polynomial object

+Polynomial Polynomial::fromRoots(roots)
+---
+Creates a new (monic) Polynomial whose roots lie at the values provided in the array `roots`

 Polynomial::setField(x)
 ---
 Sets the field globally.
 Choose one of the following strings for `x`: